tingpeng17/TEC-miTarget/README.md

 # Predict

-Users need to prepare their data in the form of [pairs-need-predict.txt](pairs-need-predict.txt), and then run the following command.
+Users need to prepare their data in the form of [pairs-need-predict.txt](pairs-need-predict.txt) (miRNA-sequence\tmRNA-sequence\n), and then run the following command.

 ```
 cd output/exp-miRAW